-The conclusion section wraps up your HRM dissertation by summarizing the key points discussed throughout your research.
+The conclusion section summarizes your HRM dissertation's key points discussed throughout your research.
 It provides a concise summary of your findings and their implications.
 Consider the following elements when writing the conclusion:

-Recap the Main Points: Briefly summarize the main findings and contributions of your research.
-Reinforce the importance and relevance of your research topic in the field of HRM.
+Recap the Main Points: Briefly summarize your research's main findings and contributions.
+Reinforce the importance and relevance of your research topic in HRM.

 Reiterate the Significance: Emphasize the significance of your research in addressing the identified research gap or problem.
 Highlight how your study contributes to the existing body of knowledge and its potential implications for HRM theory and practice.